-The maker of such thrifty pantry staples as Spam lunch meat and Dinty Moore stew has turned sophisticated.
+The maker of such thrifty pantry staples as SPAM lunch meat and Dinty Moore stew has turned sophisticated.
 Besides canned meats, Hormel Foods produces a slew of refrigerated processed meats and deli items, ethnic entrees, and frozen foods, sold under the Hormel brand, as well as Don Miguel and MegaMex Mexican, Country Crock (side dishes), and Lloyd's barbeque.
 Food service offerings include Hormel Natural Choice meats, Café H ethnic, Austin Blues barbeque, and Bread Ready pre-sliced meats.
 Hormel is also a major US turkey and pork processor, churning out Jennie-O turkey, Cure 81 hams, and Always Tender pork.
 More than 30 Hormel brands are ranked #1 or #2 in their respective markets.

 Sales and Marketing

-Wal-Mart is Hormel's largest customer, accounting for about 14% of the company's fiscal 2014 (ends October) sales.
+Wal-Mart is Hormel's largest customer, accounting for about 15% of the company's fiscal 2015 (ends October) sales.
 The world's largest retailer purchases products from each of Hormel's five business segments.

-Its research and development expenditures for fiscal 2014, 2013, and 2012, were $29.9 million, $29.9 million, and $29.8 million, respectively.
+Its research and development expenditures for fiscal 2015, 2014, 2013, and 2012, were $32 million, $29.9 million, $29.9 million, and $29.8 million, respectively.

 The company's Precept Foods joint venture with Cargill markets case-ready fresh beef and pork under the Always Tender brand.
 Hormel operates another joint venture with Herdez Del Fuerte to market Mexican foods in the US.
 Called MegaMex Foods, it is integral to Hormel's plan to further diversify its portfolio.

-In 2014 Hormel announced that the company’s SPAM Museum will be relocating to downtown Austin (Minnesota) to support the community’s Vision 2020 project for revitalizing the city’s historic downtown area.
+In 2014 Hormel announced that the company’s SPAM Museum will be relocating to downtown Austin, Minnesota, to support the community’s Vision 2020 project for revitalizing the city’s historic downtown area.

 Mergers and Acquisitions